Guide on Red Hat Ceph Storage Architecture

 ObjectStore also provides the Isolation portion of an ACID transaction by invoking a

-Sequencer on write operations to ensure that Ceph write operations occur sequentially. contrast, an OSDs replication or erasure coding functionality provides the Durability component of the ACID transaction.
+Sequencer on write operations to ensure that Ceph write operations occur sequentially.
+In contrast, an OSDs replication or erasure coding functionality provides the Durability component of the ACID transaction.
 Since

 ObjectStore is a low-level interface to storage media, it also provides performance statistics.